-Phase II funding for the Integrating Finance and Biodiversity Programme was announced in March 2024.
+Phase II funding for the Integrating Finance and Biodiversity Programme was announced in March 2024, and will extend to December 2026.

 The original programme was launched in April 2023 with twelve pilot projects.
 They explored the gaps between the financial system and biodiversity, and have engaged with over 250 organisations.
 The emerging outcomes of Phase I prompted NERC to provide further support until April 2026 to shift from a project portfolio to an integrated Programme.